danwaters/PetID/README.md

 The prediction code is in the iOS project under PredictionService.cs

+## What do I do to get started?
+* Familiarize yourself with this [sample code](https://github.com/Microsoft/Cognitive-CustomVision-Windows/blob/master/Samples/CustomVision.Sample/Program.cs) from the product team
+* Head to customvision.ai and create a project, then upload & tag photos, and train the system
+* Grab your Training API Key and Prediction API Key and put them in APIKeys.cs

 ## Limitations
+* iOS only for now (Droid project is unloaded).
 * The Cognitive Services Custom Vision NuGets are not PCL yet, so I have created a DependencyService that wraps these APIs for iOS and exposes them to Forms.
 * The code will just pick your first project from customvision.ai.
 It assumes you have only one project.
 * The UI is extremely barebones